 Whatever the cause, if the sinews become lax the joint will be destabilized, setting it up for further injury.
 This situation can be particularly serious for individuals who already have hyper-mobile joints or fail to receive proper nutrition.
 When there is chronic laxity of the tendons and ligaments and “loose joints,” treatment in Chinese medicine differs slightly from the normal Die Da (trauma) protocols.
 Rather than simply restoring free-flow of qi and blood, treatment must be specifically directly at restoring the integrity of the sinews (tendons, ligaments), which are ruled by the liver.

 The integrity of overstretched sinews can be restored through a diligent, multi-modal treatment program which has seven interlocking aspects.

-Several times a day gently massage tendon lotion into the injured area to bring increased circulation to the damaged sinews.
+Several times a day gently massage Dragon’s Blood Tendon Lotion into the injured area to bring increased circulation to the damaged sinews.
 Because tendons and ligaments rely on peripheral circulation of blood and fluids for nutrition, this will help stimulate circulation, bringing the necessary nutrient building blocks to the local area.

 Tendon Lotion is for External Use Only!
 Do Not apply over open wounds.
 Apply with caution if you are pregnant.

 Some Poultices or Gao can be very helpful in healing over-stretched sinews.
 The Bone-Sinew Gao is particularly effective for these kinds of sinew injuries because one of its actions is to astringe and tighten the sinews.
 It is important to make sure the bones are properly aligned before using this poultice.This formula warms and clears stasis in the channels and collaterals, kills pain, strengthens sinews and bones, and clears wind-cold-damp, which can lead to arthritic conditions.